 There are many types of cooking oil on the market with different tastes, aromas, and, most importantly, smoke points.
-Choosing a kind of oil with a low smoke point for high-heat cooking is the quickest way to turn your dish into an atrocity.
+Choosing a kind of oil with a low smoke point for high-heat cooking is the quickest way to turn your dish into a mess.

 But I don’t know which type of cooking oil to use? – you might say.
-Worry not, since this article is here to help you do just that!
+Worry not, since this article is here to help you!
 Let’s find out all you need to know about the most common culinary oil and fats, including their main characteristics, fat compositions, and uses!

 It’s time for some versatile and tasty cooking oil options!
 Each kind of oil in this post is most suitable for different cooking applications, so make sure to pick the right one for your recipe.